 - Battery-powered or hand-crank radio, with extra batteries if relevant.

 - Emergency cash and checks as credit cards may not be dependable in a power outage.

 - Chargers for electronics, including vehicle chargers.

 - Duct tape.

-- Pen and notebook – use to keep notes, important phone numbers, etc., if power is out and electronic devices are not working.
+- Pen and notebook to keep notes such as important phone numbers, in case the power is out and electronic devices are not working.

-- Baby supplies – diapers, wipes, infant formula, food and bottles.
+- Baby supplies such as diapers, wipes, infant formula, food and bottles.

 - Pet food and extra water for your pets.